6th AIEE Energy Symposium

 A series of live chats with the presenters will be programed after the sessions to stimulate real-time conversations and interractions among participants and we will encourage speakers to suggest topics to be debated.

-Virtual conferences might lack the intimacy of a physical gathering, but they democratize access offering the attendees the possibility to connect with each other providing an interactive, collaborative networking, information-sharing and manly the same benefits as on-site events with less cost and less risk.
-The shift to online gatherings is part of a larger trend in reimagining experiences centered on human interaction at a time when large gatherings are yet not reccommended.
+Virtual conferences are a good solution for this still uncertain international situation, they democratize access offering the attendees the possibility to connect with each other providing an interactive, collaborative networking, information-sharing and manly the same benefits as on-site events with less cost and less risk.

 Conference programme